Induction disk motor: Applications

 Due to its low efficiency, the induction disk motor applications are limited.
 The motors are best known for their use in the common household induction-type electrical meters.
 The motors were also used in electromechanical time switches.

 In the 1920s, the motors briefly found a niche in phonographs, displacing the spring power due to the advantages of silent operation, constant speed, lack of vibration, and reliability.
-The shaft of a relatively powerful (35 watts) was vertical and directly connected to the turntable with no speed reducing gears.
+The shaft of a relatively powerful motor (35 watts) was vertical and directly connected to the turntable with no speed reducing gears.
 The motor had high torque (6 inch-ounces), giving it rapid acceleration while starting.
 The 78 to 80 revolutions per minute speed was controlled by a fly-ball governor.